 To give you a better idea of decaffeinated coffee vs. regular coffee, the average cup of regular coffee contains roughly 70-140 mg of caffeine per cup.
 So when you put the figures side by side, you can easily see that almost all the caffeine is removed from the decaf variety.

 This is where I have a problem with decaffeinated coffee.
 I don’t like the fact that chemicals are used to remove the caffeine from the coffee.
-At the end of the day the caffeine is meant to be in there, and as highlighted in a previous article, coffee with caffeine does actually have many health benefits with more being discovered almost weekly.
+At the end of the day the caffeine is meant to be in there, and coffee with caffeine does actually have many health benefits with more being discovered almost weekly.

 People who are very sensitive to caffeine may want to limit their intake of regular coffee, and that’s fine, and decaf is probably going to be a good choice for you; you can still enjoy that cup of Joe.

 But I think I will stick to my regular coffee rather than gamble with the chemicals and toxins used in the process to remove the caffeine from coffee.

 Get more coffee inspiring news and brewing advice!